M-Terphenyl: Hart Method

 As the demand for meta-terphenyl and its derivatives grew through the latter half of the 20th century, it became necessary to increase the yield of reactions producing meta-terphenyls as well as have the ability to uniquely create symmetric and unsymmetric meta-terphenyls to investigate their reactivity as well utilize their increased steric control.
 Such a method was discovered by Akbar Saednya and Harold Hart in 1986.
 Using an excess of Grignard reagent that had a phenyl group attached, meta-terphenyl was able to be made quickly, in one step, with a relatively high yield.
 This method also allowed for a variety of meta-terphenyl compounds to be made as so long as it could successfully be made into a Grignard reagent.

 This method continues to remain very popular in terms of the creation of symmetrical meta-terphenyl compounds, but that has not stopped attempts to quicken synthesis, increase yield, and create more sterically bulky m-terphenyls.
 The method developed by Saednya and Hart has provided the basis for improved synthesis of meta-terphenyls and has often been used as a comparison when it comes to resulting structures and methods.
 Saednya and Hart continued their work and provided two alternate paths to create meta-terphenyls in 1996.
 One involved using a halogenated benzene and three equivalents of the phenyl group attached to the benzene.
 The second involved a dichloro-substituted benzene and butyl lithium followed by two equivalents of the Grignard reagents mentioned above.
-This led to increased yields of larger terphenyl compounds, however as the size of the substituents has been hypothesized to have a limit due to the increased steric hinderance of the molecule.
+This led to increased yields of larger terphenyl compounds, however as the size of the substituents has been hypothesized to have a limit due to the increased steric hindrance of the molecule.

-New approaches
+Other approaches

-Novel synthesis methods have continued to be developed to this day.
-One such method involves using an ultrasound bath to make m-terphenyl compounds.
-By reacting anionic diphenyl molecules with functional ketones in a solution of potassium hydroxide and DMF in an ultrasound bath, a bulky meta-terphenyl molecule can be obtained.
-While this method does not have the highest yield, it is much quicker being able to be completed within an hour.
+m-Terphenyl compounds can be prepared by reacting anionic diphenyl derivatives with functional ketones in a solution of potassium hydroxide and DMF in an ultrasound bath, a bulky meta-terphenyl molecule can be obtained.
+The yields are not high but the procedure ccan be completed within an hour.
 Additionally, meta-terphenyl synthesis has begun to become more focused.
 As opposed to general routes to produce common meta-terphenyl compounds, the shift has been to improve certain derivatives to accomplish particular goals.
 Examples of this include a method to produce a very sterically hindered meta-terphenyl with the purpose of forming phosphorus-phosphorus double bonds and a heavily fluorinated meta-terphenyl being produced to help stabilize silylium compounds.
 Additionally, reaction to add other bulky substituents to the center phenyl group has been shown to discourage rotation of the outer phenyl groups in hopes of stabilizing boron and silicon radicals and bonded complexes.